What to do if you get a 2:2

 Don't believe us?
 Read on to find out!

-You might think this tip is about as useful as telling you to get rich by digging for gold, but schemes and positions for graduates with a 2:2 do exist – and, we're talking about opportunities with some serious players – as mentioned above, even the ‘big four' accountancy firms are letting go of high degree grade entry requirements.
+You might think this tip is about as useful as telling you to get rich by digging for gold, but schemes and positions for graduates with a 2:2 do exist – and you won't even have to compromise on quality.

 It's just a matter of looking a bit harder!
-A quick google search for terms like “Graduate jobs 2:2 degree” and you'll see that many of the job search aggrigators have individual search pages specifically to meet this criteria.
-Give it a bash!
+A quick Google search for terms like 'graduate jobs 2:2 degree' will bring up a ton of job search sites which have individual search pages specifically to meet this criteria.

-Startups tend to focus way more on you as an individual than a number that ticks all the right boxes – be personable, get in touch with startups directly and wow them with your story.
-They won't give a sausage about with level of degree you graduated with if you can show you've got spark.
+Startups tend to focus way more on you as an individual as opposed to a number that ticks all the right boxes.
+As such, you should try to be personable and get in touch with startups directly to wow them with your story.

-Remember that likes of Steve Jobs and Bill Gates dropped out of university before moving on to create Apple and Microsoft.
+Remember that the likes of Steve Jobs, Bill Gates and even Mark Zuckerberg dropped out of university before moving on to build their empires.
 Does that make them unemployable?
 Didn't think so!

 Start a business

-Obviously this option can take time, but why not try a few of our small business ideas that you can start on your own and you can take it from there – you might find you've got a real entrepreneurial spirit!
+Obviously this route can take time, but why not try a few of our small business ideas that you can start on your own and take it from there – you might find you've got a real entrepreneurial spirit!